 If you have any questions please contact our offices located in Covina and Alta Loma, CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Bruening Foot & Ankle.
+Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
+For more information, contact one of our podiatrists of Bruening Foot & Ankle.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Covina and Alta Loma, CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.